centerforaisafety/cluster-docs-old/_posts/2023-05-03-cais-cluster-documentation.md

 ## Docker Support

-We are actively working on this.
-Please poke us in the slack if you want this support sooner and we can either reprioritize it or give you our status update on it.
+This is on our roadmap for the coming months.
+Please poke us in the Slack if you want this support sooner and we can either reprioritize it or give you our status update on it.

 ## Configuring Notifications

-We have configured Slurm for sending email and slack notifications for various job stages (begin, fail, requeue, complete, etc) from the `do-not-reply@safe.ai` email address (check spam).
+We have configured SLURM for sending email and Slack notifications for various job stages (begin, fail, requeue, complete, etc) from the `do-not-reply@safe.ai` email address (check spam).
 It is also capable of interfacing with other notification platforms, so if you would like us to configure it for another platform, let us know and we will look into it.
 We are using the [goslmailer](https://github.com/CLIP-HPC/goslmailer) for the notifications.

 You can add notifications to your job by adding the following lines to your SBATCH file: